Boomerang (Australian TV channel)

-Boomerang is an Australian pay television channel owned by Warner Bros.
-Discovery under its International division.
-It is a sister service of Cartoon Network.
+Boomerang was an Australian children's pay television channel owned by Warner Bros.
+Discovery International and a sister service of Cartoon Network.

 History and branding

+Prior to becoming a standalone channel, Boomerang was its own block dedicated to older Hanna-Barbera cartoons launched in 1995 on the U.S. television network.

 The Australian feed of the Boomerang Asia service was launched on 14 March 2004, as a part of the Foxtel Digital launch with a line-up very similar to that of the American and British version.
 Originally devoted to classic animation from studios such as Warner Bros., Metro-Goldwyn-Mayer and Hanna-Barbera, the channel has since expanded to include more contemporary programming including Poochini.
 This channel is available as a free trial in a subscription entertainment package on Fetch TV by some ISPs and was added 26 January 2017.

 On 1 December 2012, Boomerang launched a refreshed look, using the logo used by Boomerang UK and other European countries, and converted to 16:9 aspect ratio.

 On 3 November 2014, Boomerang received a new logo and branding as part of a global rebranding effort.
 In late 2014, Boomerang had launched Art&Graft redesign which by 2015 came to Asian and Oceanian territories, the United States, and later to Europe, the Middle East and Africa.

-On 24 April 2021, the channel was discontinued on Fetch TV, alongside its sister channel Cartoon Network.
+On 22 April 2021, the channel was discontinued on Fetch TV, alongside its sister channel Cartoon Network.
+After that date, the channels became exclusive to Foxtel.

+A Cartoonito block launched on 4 July 2022, alongside its Asia counterpart.

+The channel, along with Cartoon Network, were shut down on 13 May 2025 after the removal from Foxtel.
+Regarding the closure of the channel, a Warner Bros.
+Discovery spokesperson stated "The Cartoon Network and Boomerang channels have now closed.
+This much-loved content is now available on our streaming service Max, which Foxtel subscribers have included in their subscription".